The Colorful History of Real Betis FC

 Only in 2011 did Real Betis make its return to La Liga, which itself was a major news story for the historic team that has had its share of ups and downs for more than a century.
 From 2011 onward, the sports organization’s business representatives went to work adding as many new sponsors as possible.
 In just six years, for example, the grand total of sponsor funding boomed upward, from $6 to $13.
 This new financial arrangement with easyMarkets is viewed by many in the business and sports world as being the final bit of financial success Real Betis needed to get back on the map as a solvent organization and major power in sports.

 Sometimes called the “other” football club from Seville, Real Betis has indeed had a very long, sometimes contentious rivalry with the city’s other team, Sevilla FC.
 Sometimes likened to the historic battles between U.S.-based American football teams, the Dallas Cowboys and the Chicago Bears, the Betis-Sevilla rivalry goes back decades.
-Millions of the nation’s fans have strong emotions, one way or another, for each of the teams.
+It’s definitely older than the emergence of the online headshop, as both businesses keep their fans hooked on for many years.
+Millions of the nation’s enthusiasts have strong emotions, one way or another, for each of the teams.

 Betis has the honor of holding the La Liga trophy from 1935 and a pair of similar accolades, the Copa del Rey championship, in 1977 and 2005.
 Founded in 1907 under a different name, Sevilla Balompie, the team eventually changed its name after a merger with Betis FC in 1914, from which year its current identity has been consistent.
 In 1920, the decision was made to take the white and green jerseys for which the team is known by its worldwide following.